On this day 81 years ago, the fate of 11 million European citizens, was decided in this beautiful and majestic building.

 and Persons of German Blood.

 a) Without Children.
-If no children have resulted from the marriage, the person of mixed blood of the first degree will be evacuated or sent to an old-age ghetto (same treatment as in the case of marriages between full Jews and persons of German blood, point 3.) b) With Children.
+If no children have resulted from the marriage, the person of mixed blood of the first degree will be evacuated or sent to an old-age ghetto (the same treatment as in the case of marriages between full Jews and persons of German blood, point 3.) b) With Children.
 If children have resulted from the marriage (persons of mixed blood of the second degree), they will, if they are to be treated as Jews, be evacuated or sent to a ghetto along with the parent of mixed blood of the first degree.
-If these children are to be treated as Germans (regular cases), they are exempted from evacuation as is therefore the parent of mixed blood of the first degree.
+If these children are to be treated as Germans (regular cases) are exempted from evacuation as is therefore the parent of mixed blood of the first degree.

 5) Marriages between Persons of Mixed Blood of the First Degree

 and Persons of Mixed Blood of the First Degree or Jews.

 In these marriages. (including the children) all members

 of the family will be treated as Jews and therefore be evacuated or